Winter can get quite gloomy sometimes… At least, that’s what I’m told. For us snowboarders it’s the best time of year!

 Niseko is a true powder paradise, fast becoming a thriving snowboarding community.

-I talk all about Niseko (and other Japanese snowboard resorts) in 15 Best Places To Snowboard In Japan.
+I talked all about Niseko (and other Japanese snowboard resorts) in 15 Best Places To Snowboard In Japan.

 But the short version is…